aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 We have added a text input to write the task and a button to add the task.

-2. Create a new local state that holds the task content.
+2. Create a new local state that holds the task content:

 ```jsx
 function App() {